-A staff member will bring you to the treatment room.
+A staff member will bring you to the radiation treatment room.
 There, the radiation therapist will greet you and help you onto the treatment table (see Figure 2).
 You'll be positioned exactly how you were during your simulation.
 Then, you'll get your treatment.
+During your treatment, the machine will move in a circle around you.

 Figure 2.
-Examples of radiation treatment machines
+An example of a radiation therapy machine